rodydavis/flutter_web/README.md

 ### Limitations

-We intend to completely support all of Flutter's API and functionality across modern browsers – with few, if any, exceptions.
+We intend to completely support all of Flutter's API and functionality across modern browsers.
 However, during this preview, there are a number of exceptions:

 * Existing Flutter code, pub packages, and plugins do not work as-is.
-* Not all Flutter APIs are implemented on Flutter Web at this time.
+* Not all Flutter APIs are implemented on Flutter Web yet.
-* Currently, UI built with `flutter_web` will feel like a mobile app when running on a desktop browser.
+* Currently, a UI built with `flutter_web` will feel like a mobile app, even when running on a desktop browser.
 For example:
   * Mouse wheel scrolling is not yet enabled – use drag instead.
   * Text selection may scroll the view instead.
-* The API is not stable at this stage.
+* The API is not yet stable.
 * Some widgets will be janky as we have not yet optimized all paint operations.
 * The development workflow only works with Chrome at the moment.
-* `flutter_web` does not have a plugin system yet. _Temporarily_, we provide access to `dart:html`, `dart:js`, `dart:svg`, `dart:indexed_db` and other Web
+* `flutter_web` does not have a plugin system yet. _Temporarily_, we provide access to `dart:html`, `dart:js`, `dart:svg`, `dart:indexed_db` and other web
   libraries that give you access to the vast majority of browser APIs.
 However, expect that these libraries will be replaced by a different plugin API.